 Don’t look down on the classic style as being your father’s or grandfather’s stock.
 There’s a reason the classic stock design has survived without significant changes for literally hundreds of years: it works!
 The classic style is ambidextrous and works with a variety of shooter shapes and sizes.
 They are typically the least expensive.
 The downside is that there is little ability to adjust the length of pull or cheek rise to precise individual specifications or to add accessories beyond the basic sling and perhaps a bipod.

 The match stock is the classic stock tricked out for competitive precision.
 The most common style is the gooseneck, in which there is increased separation between the grip and the buttstock, enabling the shooter to wrap the hand more fully and at a more nearly vertical angle (typically about 60 degrees to the bore axis), decreasing wrist fatigue.
-Match stocks also allow adjustment of length of pull and cheek rise (of a distinct cheek rest, often not found on classic stocks), either on the fly or through the installation of one or more spacers between the buttstock and the recoil pad.
+Likewise, match stocks allow adjustment of length of pull and cheek rise (of a distinct cheek rest, often not found on classic stocks), either on the fly or through the installation of one or more spacers between the buttstock and the recoil pad.